DhyanMPatel/Js-Vnnovate/Mysql/intro.md

    ```

 - `Note`:- Primary Key contain table is known as `Parent Table`, where Foreign Key contain table known as `Child Table`

+- There are Some other keys based on Condition,

+  1. `Candidate Key`: If any key Uniquely Identify any 2 tupples then it can be `Candidate Key`.

+     - CK can be Multiple.
+We make any one of them as `Primary Key`.

+  2. `Composit Key`: IF there are Multiple columns combination create uniqueness is called `Composit Key`.

+  3. `Super Key`: A Super Key is a combination of all possible attribute which can uniquely identify two tuples in a table.
+     - There should be `CK` atleast included in `SK`.

 ## Contrains